jaysa68/home-manager/README.md

 For this competition, you must stick to customizing the Sway window manager, but you may install any packages/modules and create any additional files you'd like for your config.

-Make sure to commit your final rice by or before 11PM PST 9/25/2025.
+Make sure to commit your final rice by or before **11PM PST 10/08/2025**.
 We will only look at commits on or before that time (and repos forked after I said "START")!
-Voting will be done virtually and winners will be announced at the next GM, receiving a super special prize for 1st 2nd and 3rd :)
+Voting will be done virtually and winners will receive super special prizes for 1st 2nd and 3rd.
+If youre struggling to push your fork to github, please let me know (contact@jaysa.net) or come to GM on 10/08 for assistance.

+10/01/2025 UPDATE: I extended the competition by by 1 more week, since this is many people's first time ever ricing a linux desktop, and I wanted everyone to have several solid submissions :)

 I (`jaysa`) will be available for *minimal* assistance with debugging if you find yourself unable to perform a core part of the competition (i.e. you have issues with git, ssh, installing sway, etc).